metabolism-of-cities/metabolism-of-cities-platform-v1-v2/README.md

 ## Coding Standards

 We follow the [Pear Coding Standards](http://pear.php.net/manual/en/standards.php) with one main exception: we use 2 space indentation instead of 4 space indentation!
 Other than that, try to stick to the Pear Coding Standards.
 If you deviate too much, you may be requested to reformat your code before it is accepted.

+## Git workflow

+Read through the Github article on the [Git workflow](https://help.github.com/articles/what-is-a-good-git-workflow) if you are not too familiar with how Git works.
+Normally, you do *not* need to make a branch unless you are working on a large change or big featureset.
+Smaller changes can be committed directly onto the Master branch.
+Just ensure that you work off the most recent version as the codebase can be rapidly changing.
+If your changes will take several days of coding to complete, then do create a branch to avoid merging conflicts - especially if it concerns code others may also be working on.

 ## File and URL naming conventions